aplteam/Cider/docs/Cider-User-Guide.md

 ###### init

-If not empty this must be an expression that would call a function within the project.
-It must be defined relative to `projectSpace`.

-The expression will be executed after a project was opened.
+If not empty this must be the name of a function within `projectSpace`.
+The function will be executed after a project was opened.

+Such a function should not return a result.

+Such a function may be niladic, monadic, ambivalent or dyadic:

+* A non-niladic function receives a namespace with the project configuration as right argument
+* An ambivalent or dyadic function receives a path as left argument: this is the home folder of the project

 ###### make